Syipmong/My-Goal---Streaks/README.md

 - I also understood how to work with external APIs like OpenWeatherMap API
 ### Challenges Faced
-- The biggest challenge was trying to understand how to pass data from one component to another in React
+- The biggest challenge was trying to understand how to pass data from one component to another in React I am really enjoying this project because it is helping me improve my skills in frontend development.
+It has been great learning about different technologies

 ...